scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 and intermediate results.
 Moreover, Crab also aims to support scaling in recommender systems in order to build high-scale, dynamic and fast recommendations over simple calls.
-It is also planned to support distributed recommendation computation by interfacing with the distributed computation library MrJob written in Python currently developed by Yelp [MrJob2010]_.
+It is also planned to support distributed recommendation computation by interfacing with the distributed computation library MrJob written in Python currently developed by Yelp [MrJob]_.
 What sets Crab apart from many other recommender systems toolboxes, is that it provides interactive interfaces to build, deploy and evaluate customized recommender algorithms written in Python running on several platforms such as Linux, BSD, Mac OS and Windows.